nanobox-io/nanobox-engine-python/doc/advanced-python-config.md

 ---

 ##### `gunicorn_backlog`
 The maximum number of pending connections.
-More details are available in the [Official Gunicorn Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#backlog).
+More details are available in the [Official Gunicorn `backlog` Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#backlog).
 ```yaml
 build:
   gunicorn_backlog: 2048